 A great way to achieve that patterned effect is with a rug.
 Beni Ourain rugs from Morocco, with their beige and black color palette fast becoming a classic, are a perfect choice for masculine spaces.
 The neutral colors and diamond geometric pattern are ideal for fitting into a neutral heavy space or brightening up a moodier one.
-And, depending on the size of the rug, the scale of the pattern can add visual interest to the entire room, alleviating the need for other patterned textiles.
+Depending on the size of the rug, the scale of the pattern can add visual interest to the entire room, alleviating the need for other patterned textiles.

 A Mix of Textures

 Also, on the man-made side of the equation, metallics continue to be a preferred texture.
 A smooth-finished counterpoint to rough stone, brick, or wood, metallic finishes can be used in small doses through accessories and lighting fixtures, or on larger pieces, such as a credenza.
 The masculine kitchen seen here is a wonderful mix of textures, blending brick, stone, and strong metallic finishes—including the oxidized metal of the support beam.

 A Range of Accessories

 Just because the room you're decorating is designed to suit a man's tastes, that doesn't mean that your accessories options are limited.
 Look for pieces that add to the texture of the room, such as stoneware, statues, or pottery.
 Books are another great choice, particularly older works with interesting or vintage hardcover bindings.
 Finally, textile pieces such as throw pillows remain an excellent option for adding color and pattern to the space.Continue to 6 of 7 below.

 Art is the perfect finishing touch to any space, and masculine spaces are no exception.
 Art is one of the easiest ways to add spots of bright color to a moody or neutral space.
 Gallery walls combining multiple pieces will create eye-catching statement walls while offering opportunities to include other non-traditional wall art.
 Black and white photography is also a fantastic possibility for spaces with a quieter, more reflective feel.